agentmodels/agentmodels.org/chapters/3d-reinforcement-learning.md

 ### Posterior Sampling Reinforcement Learning (PSRL)

-Posterior Sampling Reinforcemet Learning (PSRL) is a model-based algorithm that generalizes posterior-sampling for Bandits to discrete, finite-horizon MDPs [TODO cite Strens and Osband].
+Posterior Sampling Reinforcemet Learning (PSRL) is a model-based algorithm that generalizes posterior-sampling for Bandits to discrete, finite-horizon MDPs refp:osband2016posterior.
 The agent is initialized with a Bayesian prior distribution on the reward function $$R$$ and transition function $$T$$.
 At each episode the agent proceeds as follows:

 > 1. Sample $$R$$ and $$T$$ (a "model") from the distribution.
 Compute the optimal policy for this model and follow it until the episode ends.
 > 2. Update the distribution on $$R$$ and $$T$$ on observations from the episode.